Strong coupling constant from moments of quarkonium correlators revisited: Continuum extrapolations of the reduced moments of quarkonium correlators

 where $\alpha_s^b=g_0^2/(4 \pi u_0^4),~g_0^2=10/\beta$ is the boosted gauge coupling.
-We performed joint fits of the lattice results on $R_4$ and $R_n/m_{h0}$ obtained at different quark masses to Eq. (\ref{R4_adep}) and Eq. (\ref{Rn_adep}).
-The maximal number of terms $N$ and $M_i$ in Eqs. (\ref{R4_adep}) and (\ref{Rn_adep}) should be chosen appropriately for different fits.
+We performed joint fits of the lattice results on $R_4$ and $R_n/m_{h0}$ obtained at different quark masses to Eq. (\ref{R4_adep}) and Eq. (\ref{Rn_adep}) setting $d_{ijk}=e_{ijk}=0$.
+The reason for setting the coefficients of the log terms to zero was to avoid having too many poorly constrained parameters since the logarithmic dependence on $a m_{h0}$ is much weaker than the power-law dependence.
+For the continuum extrapolations of $R_4$, where the lattice spacing dependence is the most prominent, we also performed fits allowing for a few terms proportional to $\log(a m_{h0})$.
+These fits are discussed in the Appendix.
+Furthermore, the maximal number of terms $N$ and $M_i$ in Eqs. (\ref{R4_adep}) and (\ref{Rn_adep}) should be sufficiently large so that higher order terms have negligible impact on the continuum extrapolation.
 The continuum extrapolations of $R_4$ based on the joint fits of $m_h=m_c-4 m_c$ lattice data turned out to be much more stable with respect to fit range variations than the extrapolations performed in Ref. \cite{Petreczky:2019ozv} separately for each value of $m_h$.
 In particular, there was no problem incorporating $4 m_c$ data in the analysis unlike in Ref. \cite{Petreczky:2019ozv}, where this was not possible.
 A sample fit of the data on $R_4$ is shown in Fig. \ref{fig:R4_adep}.
 The joint fits capture the main feature of the data on $R_4$, namely the steeper $a^2$-dependence for $R_4(m_c)$ for small lattice spacing and the smaller effective slope of the lattice spacing dependence of the data at larger $m_h$, see Fig. \ref{fig:R4_adep}.
 The latter observation is the consequence of the fact that many terms contribute to Eq. (\ref{R4_adep}), and often with opposite signs.